visgl/deck.gl/docs/api-reference/aggregation-layers/hexagon-layer.md

 # HexagonLayer

-The Hexagon Layer renders a hexagon heatmap based on an array of points.
+The Hexagon Layer renders a hexagon heatmap based on an array of inputs.
-It takes the radius of hexagon bin, projects points into hexagon bins.
-The color and height of the hexagon is scaled by number of points it contains.
+It takes the radius of hexagon bin and aggregates input objects into hexagon bins.
+The color and height of a hexagon are determined based on the objects it contains.

 HexagonLayer is a [CompositeLayer](/docs/api-reference/core/composite-layer.md) and at the moment only works with `COORDINATE_SYSTEM.LNGLAT`.